aryan-7120/Adaptive-Resource-Allocation-Simulator/README.md

 # Adaptive-Resource-Allocation-Simulator

 Adaptive Resource Allocation Simulator in Multiprogramming Systems

-This project is a Python-based simulator designed to visualize how modern operating systems manage CPU and memory allocation in a multiprogramming environment.
-It demonstrates real-time scheduling, adaptive resource distribution, and process state transitions using an interactive Tkinter GUI.
+This Python project is a simulator that visualizes how operating systems manage CPU and memory allocation in a multiprogramming environment.
+It demonstrates real-time scheduling, dynamic resource distribution, and process state transitions using an interactive Tkinter GUI.

 ⭐ Project Overview

-Modern operating systems run multiple processes concurrently, and efficiently allocating resources like CPU and memory is essential for performance and stability.
+Modern operating systems run multiple processes concurrently.
+Efficient allocation of resources like CPU and memory is crucial for performance and stability.
 This simulator provides a visual and interactive way to observe:

-How processes request and consume resources
+How processes request and consume CPU and memory

-How states like Ready, Running, Waiting, and Completed change
+How process states like Ready, Running, Waiting, and Completed change dynamically

-How a scheduler distributes CPU time
+How the scheduler distributes CPU time fairly

-How memory limits affect executions
+How memory constraints affect execution

 🧩 System Architecture (Three Modules)
 1️⃣ Module 1 — Process Management